Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 To guide their training activities, every scholar crafts an Individual Professional Development Plan (IPDP) based on a skills assessment and in collaboration with their mentor.
 As part of the program’s tiered mentoring model, scholars also mentor medical students during the summer of their first year as part of the Winn Clinical Investigators Pathway Program.

 At the end of each year, scholars attend the Winn CDA Annual Convening, a two-day event held every November.
-This year’s Annual Convening will take place November 19-21, 2024 in Richmond, VA.
 The event features sessions on diversity in clinical research and skills development, along with scholar capstone presentations.
 This is a meaningful opportunity to jumpstart a career on the frontlines of health equity, but it does require commitment.
 In addition to their time dedicated to learning in the program, scholars are expected to submit biannual status reports and annual funding reports.

 Mentor Requirements